Cart 0

 CITES CoP20 - UZBEKISTAN

 The critical decision point.
-During these two weeks, governments will meet at CITES CoP20 to vote on the uplisting of all manta and devil rays to Appendix I. This is our chance to help secure a global ban on the international trade of these species — a major step toward preventing extinction and ensuring their future in our oceans.
+During these two weeks, governments met at CITES CoP20 and voted to uplist all manta and devil rays to Appendix I. This historic decision secured a global ban on the international commercial trade of these species — a major step toward preventing extinction and safeguarding their future in our oceans.

 IN THE PRESS